TrevorDecker/CMU_Mechatronics_2015_TeamB/page/System-Implementation.md

 ###Pivoting Unit###
 The pivoting joint allows movement in the plane parallel to the window.
 This allows us to move the whole extension arm horizontally and diagnolly to climb up and down the window.
 This movement will be realized through the implimentation of a planetary gearbox with a shaft and worm gear that will allow us to pivot both units at the same time with one motor.

+## Software ##

+We have chosen to build up our control system on a STM32 F4 Discovery board.
+This prototype board has a 32-bit ARM Cortex M4 processor, lots of on-chip IO (UARTs, SPI, I2C, PWM in and out, GPIO), and a built in screen.
+This board can be programmed using the [ARM GCC Embedded](https://launchpad.net/gcc-arm-embedded) toolchain and debugged in hardware with GDB.
+ST provides example source code, although they do not officially support GCC or provide makefiles.